Dilsv/fork-yeah/README.md

 ### Nav Bar

-Nav Bar is a feature of the Tick It site giving users the ability to seamlessly navigate the site
+Nav Bar is a feature of the Fork Yeah site giving users the ability to seamlessly navigate the site.

 <details>
 <summary>Nav Bar image</summary>